minichdemo/CaesarCipherDecryptionTool/README.md

 - EJB EF MPT NVFSUPT

 ### Optional
-If you have extra time, see if you can write a `=LOOKUP` function to *encrypt* a plain text message into Caesar Cipher code.
+If you have extra time, see can use the spreadsheet to *encrypt* a plain text message into Caesar Cipher code.
 Find a partner and see if they can decrypt your encrypted message.